GeorgiySergeev/time-spot--store/docs/tasks.md

 ## Project Overview

 Development of a watch replica catalog with filtering functionality.
 No e-commerce sales - showcase only.
 Backend powered by Cockpit CMS.
-Current status: API integration partially implemented but not activated.
+Current status: Phase 1 completed, Phase 2 in progress.

 **Complexity Level: 3** - Comprehensive implementation requiring API integration, filter system, and architecture optimization.